codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

  * For Gradle use `gradle -g /codefresh/volume/.gradle -Dmaven.repo.local=/codefresh/volume/m2` as explained in the [example]({{site.baseurl}}/docs/learn-by-example/java/gradle/).
  * For SBT use `-Dsbt.ivy.home=/codefresh/volume/ivy_cache`.
  * For Pip use `pip install -r requirements.txt --cache-dir=/codefresh/volume/pip-cache` as shown in the [example]({{site.baseurl}}/docs/learn-by-example/python/django/)
+ * For Golang pass an environment variable `GOPATH=/codefresh/volume/go` to the freestyle step that is running go commands

  This is only needed for traditional applications that are not dockerized.
 If you already use Docker containers the previous caching mechanisms are already enough.